pwittchen/RxBattery/README.md

 Examples
 --------

-Exemplary application is located in `app` directory of this repository.
+Exemplary Java application is located in `app` directory of this repository.
+Application written in Kotlin is located in `app-kotlin` directory.

 Download
 --------